stacknatic/text-cut/README.md

 # Description

-Text-snippet is a simple text truncator that limits the display of text based on a maximum set length for words.
-When the text exceeds this length, a reader can toggle the text expansion button to view the full content or less.
+Text-cut is a simple text truncator that limits the display of text based on a maximum set length for words.
+When the text exceeds this length, a reader can toggle the text expansion button to view the full text or less.

 ## Features